akierson/capstone-prototype/README.md

 # Capstone Project: Working Title

 This is my final TAM project.
 It is an iterative repo to show the evolution of the code used for my generative poem typewriter.
-More on the process can be [on my blog](http://akierson.com)
+The typewriter works, generally, by capturing sound and converts it to text using IBM's Watson.
+Then, using a selection of functions from NLTK, poems are generated using Markov chains.
+The poems are, lastly, sent via serial communication to an Arduino which prints triggers the corresponding transistors.
+More on the process can be found [on my blog](http://akierson.com)

 ## Final Built with